 - Creating a style sheet

-If you need to alter styles further down the line do not use the properties panel to do so.
-Make sure that all changes are made to the style in your style sheet.
+If you need to alter styles further down the line, do not use the properties panel.
+Make sure all changes are made to the style in your style sheet.

 - On the Window tab select Styles and then check Paragraph Styles to open the paragraph styles window.